 Sarah attended NC State where she received her bachelor’s degree and then attended East Carolina University where she received her Master’s in Communication Science and Disorders.

-Sarah lives in Raleigh with her husband.
-She enjoys interior design and cooking healthy food.
+Sarah lives in Raleigh with her husband and son.
+She enjoys interior design and trying Raleigh's newest restaurants.